CeciliaCaroline/shoppinglist_api/README.md

 POST /auth/register | Registers a user
 POST /shoppinglists/ | Creates a new shopping list
-GET /shoppinglists/ | Lists all created shopping lists GET /shoppinglists/id | Gets a single shopping list with the suppled id PUT /shoppinglists/id | Updates a shopping list with the suppled id DELETE /shoppinglists/id | Deletes a shopping list with the suppled id POST /shoppinglists/id/items/ | Creates a new item in a shopping list whose id is supplied GET /shoppinglists/id/items/item_id | Get a single shopping list item PUT /shoppinglists/id/items/item_id | Updates a shopping list item DELETE /shoppinglists/id/items/item_id | Deletes an item in a shopping list
+GET /shoppinglists/ | Lists all created shopping lists GET /shoppinglists/id | Gets a single shopping list with the specified id PUT /shoppinglists/id | Updates a shopping list with the specified id DELETE /shoppinglists/id | Deletes a shopping list with the specified id POST /shoppinglists/id/items/ | Creates a new item in a shopping list whose id is specified GET /shoppinglists/id/items/item_id | Get a single shopping list item PUT /shoppinglists/id/items/item_id | Updates a shopping list item DELETE /shoppinglists/id/items/item_id | Deletes an item in a shopping list